shawnmckinney/py-fortress/README.md

     "password": "secret"
     ```

-    *note: use the port from earlier step
+    * Use the port from earlier

 3. Save and exit